uraura/aws-cloudshell-starter/README.md

 # aws-cloudshell-starter

-This is a starter project for AWS CloudShell.
-It includes a simple go application that generates command to connect AWS CloudShell session.
+Connecting to AWS CloudShell from your terminal using AWS Systems Manager Session Manager.

 ## usage
 * Install awscli and session-manager-plugin.